 - 1 Academic Reference Contact or Community Reference Contact *If you are a currently enrolled community college student you are able to apply for program admission contingent on verification that you will be attending a four-year university by Fall 2014.

 To be eligible, applicants should meet the following criteria:

 - Full- time undergraduate student at a four year university.

 - Sophomore, Junior or Senior standing by Fall 2015 semester/quarter.

 - First generation college student.

 - Applicant must have demonstrated leadership skills and community service involvement.

-Admitted College to Career participants are required to attend all sessions during week 1 along with the follow-up final session in August.
+Admitted College to Career participants are required to attend all sessions during week 1 (tentatively set for June) along with the follow-up final session in August.
 College to Career participants are expected to exhibit a professional demeanor and actively participate in class discussions, and all other program activities.
 Appropriate attire is required at all Riordan Programs functions.